cetinsangu/triviapp/README.md

-# TriviApp: A Trivia App With 1000+ Questions, Multiple Categories and Difficulties | ReactJS, Axios, OpenTDB, Tailwind CSS
+# <a href="https://cetinsangu-triviapp.vercel.app/">TriviApp</a>: A Trivia App With 1000+ Questions, Multiple Categories and Difficulties | ReactJS, Axios, OpenTDB, Tailwind CSS

 - Test your knowledge on everything!